 Choctaw real estate is some of the most expensive in Oklahoma, although Choctaw house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Choctaw is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Choctaw is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Choctaw who work in office and administrative support (18.29%), management occupations (12.39%), and sales jobs (7.36%).
+Unlike some cities, Choctaw isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Choctaw are a mix of both white- and blue-collar jobs.
+Overall, Choctaw is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Choctaw who work in office and administrative support (14.24%), management occupations (12.48%), and sales jobs (8.67%).

 Also of interest is that Choctaw has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Choctaw in 2010 was $34,231, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $136,924 for a family of four.
 However, Choctaw contains both very wealthy and poor people as well.

 Choctaw is a somewhat ethnically-diverse city.
 The people who call Choctaw home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Choctaw residents report their race to be White, followed by Native American.
-Important ancestries of people in Choctaw include German, Irish, English, Italian, and European.
+The greatest number of Choctaw residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Choctaw include German, Irish, English, French, and Italian.

 The most common language spoken in Choctaw is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Spanish.